-After year end, the FASB issued ASU No. 202007 - Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which requires contributed nonfinancial assets to be included as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
+In September 2020, the FASB issued ASU No. 2020 07 - Not for Profit Entities (Topic 958): Presentation and Disclosures by Not for Profit Entities for Contributed Nonfinancial Assets, which requires contributed nonfinancial assets to be included as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
 Additionally, the disclosures are enhanced to disaggregate the amount of contributed nonfinancial assets into categories by type.
-Within each category, disclosures should include qualitative information about whether the assets were either monetized or utilized during the report period; the Not-for-Profit's policy for monetizing versus utilizing; a description of any donor-imposed restrictions associated with the contributed nonfinancial assets; a description of the valuation techniques and inputs used to arrive at a fair value measure; and the principal market used to arrive at a fair value measure.
+Within each category, disclosures should include qualitative information about whether the assets were either monetized or utilized during the report period; the Not-for-Profit's policy for monetizing versus utilizing; a description of any donor imposed restrictions associated with the contributed nonfinancial assets; a description of the valuation techniques and inputs used to arrive at a fair value measure; and the principal market used to arrive at a fair value measure.
 The Foundation intends to adopt the new ASU guidance using the retrospective method as of July 1, 2021.
-The qualitative effects on the Foundation's future financial statements of these changes and related retrospective adjustments have not yet been determined.
+The qualitative effects on the Foundation's future financial statements of these changes and related retrospective adjustments are currently being evaluated.